 And our number one rule to keep him safe with his food allergies: If we don’t know the ingredients, he doesn’t eat it.

-And every year, I steel myself for the for the tears and the protests and the whines of ‘It’s not fair.”
+And every year, I steel myself for the tears and the protests and the whines of ‘It’s not fair.”

-If you don’t have a food allergy kiddo, are you ready to be an ally and join the Teal Pumpkin Project by offering non-food treats this year to trick or treaters?
+If you don’t have a food allergy kiddo, are you ready to be an ally and learn what how you can save a food allergy kiddo’s life?
+Are you up to join the Teal Pumpkin Project by offering non-food treats this year to trick or treaters?

 Need more food allergy awareness information?
 Click here.